 Shared call appearances let you see when someone else is on the phone, provide call coverage, and answer another person’s line.
 Shared call appearances are commonly called line appearances or shared lines.
 When you make a call from a shared call appearance, the caller ID will be from the monitored line and not your caller ID.

-Shared call appearances are programmed line keys that are identifed by a shadowed handset/check mark icon with the monitored person’s extension next to it.
-Shared call appearance line keys typically fall below your two private lines on the phone display and may also show up on the keys to the right side of your display.
+Shared call appearances are programmed line keys that you can identify by looking for a shadowed handset/check mark icon with the monitored person’s extension next to it.
+Shared call appearance line keys typically fall below your two private lines on the phone display.